-North East Lincolnshire, along with many other areas across the country, is currently facing significant challenges in relation to social care - both adults and children - with demand currently outstripping available resources.
-In response, the Council is continuing to support the vulnerable and focus upon system wide review and transformation.
-A recent Ofsted inspection of the Council's arrangements for responding to contacts and referrals highlighted weakness within the current system.
-It highlighted the need for the Council to take action to address a number of weaknesses in child protection.
-Since the visit, internal preparations have been taking place to increase resources in this area to address the issues and concerns raised by Ofsted.
+North East Lincolnshire, along with many other areas across the country, continues to face significant challenges in relation to social care - both adults and children - with demand currently outstripping available resources.
+In response, the council is continuing to support the vulnerable and focus upon system wide review and transformation.